2000 National League Division Series: Game 1

 It was a poorly pitched game for both starters, both of whom would last four innings or less.
 Greg Maddux faced Rick Ankiel.
 In the bottom of the first, Maddux allowed four straight hits to lead off the inning, the last two of which scored a run each.
-An error on Ray Lankford's ground ball allowed another run to score, then after a sacrifice bunt and intentional, Plácido Polanco's single aided by another error cleared the bases, making it 6–0 Cardinals.
+An error on Ray Lankford's ground ball allowed another run to score, then after a sacrifice bunt and intentional walk, Plácido Polanco's single aided by another error cleared the bases, making it 6–0 Cardinals.
 But the Braves would make a game of it in the top of the third when Ankiel's control slipped away.
 He walked Maddux and Andruw Jones, then threw four wild pitches to put them on second and third.
 Ankiel then threw another wild pitch on a ball four to Andrés Galarraga, walking him and letting Maddux score.
-Brian Jordan then hit an RBI single and after another wild pitch and walk loaded the bases, Walt Weiss's two-run single cut the Cardinals' lead to 6–4.
-Jim Edmonds's fourth-inning home run make it 7–4.
+Brian Jordan then hit an RBI single and after another wild pitch and walk loaded the bases, Walt Weiss' two-run single cut the Cardinals' lead to 6–4.
+Jim Edmonds' fourth-inning home run made it 7–4.
 After the fourth, Maddux was done.
 In the top of the ninth, an error and walk put runners on first and second off Dave Veres before Jordan's RBI single cut the Cardinals' lead to 7–5 and put the tying runs on, but Veres retired the next two batters to end the game.
 Mike James would get the win in relief of Ankiel.